chankeypathak/anglerfish/README.md

-**Description:** Returns a Logger, that has Colored output, logs to STDOUT, logs to Rotating File, it will try to Log to Unix SysLog Server if any, log file is based on App name, if the App ends correctly it will automatically ZIP compress the old unused rotated logs, this should be the first one to use, since others may need a way to log out important info.
+**Description:** Returns a Logger, that has Colored output, logs to STDOUT, logs to Rotating File, it will try to Log to Unix SysLog Server if any, log file is based on App name, if the App ends correctly it will automatically ZIP compress the old unused rotated logs, this should be the first one to use, since others may need a way to log out important info, you should always have a logger.

 **Arguments:** `name` is a unique name of your App, optional will use PID if not provided, string type.
 `when` is one of 'midnight', 'S', 'M', 'H', 'D', 'W0'-'W6', optional will use 'midnight' if not provided, string type.